Skip to main content

 About

-Chris Greencorn is a second-year PhD candidate in the Department of History at Queen’s University.
+Chris Greencorn is a PhD candidate in the Department of History at Queen’s University.
 His research interests lie at the juncture of social & cultural history, ethnomusicology, folklore studies, and archival studies

 His professional background is in the music industry.
 Chris was Artistic Director (curator) of the Stan Rogers Folk Festival in Canso, Nova Scotia (2018-20), sits on the Board of Directors of Folk Music Ontario, and juries industry awards in several regions.